Cloud Vulnerability DB

 A community-led vulnerabilities database

-The Browser Sniff plugin for WordPress is vulnerable to Cross-Site Request Forgery (CSRF) in all versions up to, and including, 2.3.
-The vulnerability was discovered and disclosed on September 19, 2025, with a CVSS v3 Base Score of 6.1 (Medium) (AttackerKB, Wordfence).
+The Browser Sniff plugin for WordPress contains a Cross-Site Request Forgery (CSRF) vulnerability that can lead to Stored Cross-Site Scripting (XSS) in all versions up to and including 2.3.
+The vulnerability was discovered and disclosed on September 19, 2025, with the plugin being temporarily closed on September 17, 2025, pending a full security review (Wordfence Intel, WordPress Plugin).

 Source: This report was generated using AI